Good CITIZENSHIP lesson plans and debates: How to be a Good Citizen at school (Anti-Racism lesson plans)

 - UNDERSTAND what “citizenship” is by using a vocabulary building graphic organizer (Frayer model) to brainstorm features of Citizenship, examples, and non-examples of being a citizen, and finally narrow down essential characteristics of the word.

-The concept of Citizenship is actually a little tricky.
+The concept of citizenship for kids can be a little tricky.

 There are 3 separate ideas that we explore in this lesson bundle: